 - Create a sales page with a buy now button (I use DPD button on a Squarespace site).

-- Set up your live workshop either with LeadPages, GoToMeeting, WebinarJam, or Hangouts On Air (not especially private, though) and prepare your teaching materials.
+- Set up your live workshop either with LeadPages, GoToMeeting, WebinarJam, or Hangouts On Air and prepare your teaching materials.

 These are great if you’re just starting with monetizing your blog and don’t want to immediately create a full-blown course or eBook.